nhinke/goldfish-piloted-navigation/README.md

 ### References

-This project was inspired by [this](https://www.sciencedirect.com/science/article/abs/pii/S0166432821005994?dgcid=author#fig0005) similar "Fish Operated Vehicle" built for a research project at Ben-Gurion University.
+This project was inspired by [this](https://doi.org/10.1016/j.bbr.2021.113711) similar "Fish Operated Vehicle" built for a research project at Ben-Gurion University.
+Cited as:

-* **Givon, Shachar et al**. *From fish out of water to new insights on navigation mechanisms in animals*.
+**Givon, Shachar et al**. *From fish out of water to new insights on navigation mechanisms in animals*.
 Behavioural Brain Research 419 (2022). https://doi.org/10.1016/j.bbr.2021.113711.